Persona CLI Guide (Integrated with DOB CLI)

 Token Signing

-CLI uses RSA key pairs to sign tokens for secure communication.
+The persona CLI uses RSA key pairs to sign tokens for secure communication.
 The private key specified in the configuration is used to generate a signature.

 Function: